Removing Giardia Cysts from Drinking Water

 Removing Giardia cysts before they reach the tap usually involves disinfection to inactivate the cysts and filtration through a fine media to physically remove the cysts from the water.
 Because Giardia cysts are resistant to normal disinfection, filtration is usually required.
 Cysts are large in comparison to bacteria and viruses (ranging from 7-10 microns in diameter); consequently, they are more easily removed by filtration.

-An alternative to chlorination is boiling.
-Boiling is a simple, effective means of killing Giardia cysts.
-It is also a method that can be used away from home on camping and hiking trips.
+Boiling is a simple, effective means of killing Giardia cysts and can also be used away from home on camping or hiking trips.
 To inactivate the cysts, bring water to a full boil for 1 minute on a stove or in a microwave.
 The heat from a hot water tank is not sufficient to inactivate Giardia cysts.

-Boiling water is a viable, temporary solution to giardia contamination.
-Since boiling often leaves water with a bland taste, you may wish to purchase bottled water in lieu of boiling drinking water (See F 142 Bottled Water fact sheet).
+Boiling water is a viable, temporary solution to Giardia contamination.
+Boiling often leaves water with a bland taste, so you may wish to refrigerate boiled water in a sanitized container to restore taste or purchase bottled water in lieu of boiling drinking water.

 Manufactured treatment devices